 How To Donate to the Trenton W. Kindred Research Fund

-Click here to donate online and choose the “Trenton W. Kindred Research Fund” in the program section.
+Click here to donate online and choose “Trenton Kindred Fund” in the Designation section.
 Your gift will be directed accordingly.

 Checks can be made out to CURE Childhood Cancer, with “Trenton W. Kindred Research Fund” written on the notes line.
 Mail checks to: CURE Childhood Cancer, 1117 Perimeter Center West, Suite N-402, Atlanta, GA 30338